hannaliebl/hannasthoughts/content/posts/2025-garden-reflections/index.md

 <div class="text-center inline-image-container">
   <img src="../the-patio-garden-project/fothergilla-fall-color.jpg" alt="" class="img-responsive img-center"></img>
   <div class="caption-container">
     <div class="inline-image-caption">Witch alder is becoming one of my favorite shrubs.
-It's native range is to the south of Massachusetts, more in the mid-Atlantic, but I can't resist the fall color.
-It also has beautiful blue/green summer foliage and early spring blooms.
+Its native range is to the south of Massachusetts, more in the mid-Atlantic, but I can't resist the fall color.
+It also has beautiful blue/green summer foliage and early, fragrant spring blooms.
 Here's one of the witch alders I planted in the patio bed at the peak of its fall color.
-I'm trying to get better about considering fall colors and shapes in my designs.</div>
+I'm trying to get better about considering fall colors and the fall and winter shapes of seedheads in my designs.</div>
   </div>
 </div>